jcsteh/app2clap/readme.md

 - Copyright: 2025 James Teh
 - License: GNU General Public License version 2.0

+App2Clap provides two CLAP plug-ins:

-App2Clap is a CLAP plug-in that captures audio from a specific Windows application.
+1. App2Clap, which captures audio from a specific Windows application.
     It can be used, for example, to record audio from another application into a DAW.
-Windows 11 is required.
+2. Clap2App, which sends audio to a specific Windows audio device.
+    It's not possible to send audio directly into another Windows application.
+    However, if you combine this with a virtual audio cable driver, you can use Clap2App to send audio to the virtual output device and set an application to record from the corresponding virtual input device.

+This requires Windows 11, or Windows 10 22H2 or later.

 ## Download and Installation
 For now, there is no installer.